 What is your favorite dress up theme?
 70’s… I just put on a disco shirt and let my hair do its thang.

 What is your ‘go to’ crazy hat night creation?
 I’ve been trying to perfect the classic Cowboy hat made out of cardboard boxes, it’s still a work in progress.

 What brought you to Canyons?
 Luck and timing, the two key components to many things in life.
 I worked one season for a company that had the same Middle Fork launch dates as Canyons.
-Whenever Canyons would pass us, I was jealous of their kayak guide and the amount of small crafts in the water.
+Whenever Canyons would pass us, I was jealous of their kayak guide and a number of small crafts in the water.
 In addition, everyone was so nice and always looked like they were having a great time.
 The company I used to work for changed ownership after my first season, so my fiancé and I applied to work for Greg.

 How many years have you worked here?
 This will be my fourth season working for Canyons.